vimkim/cubrid-vec-manual/docs/vector-dml.md

 # Vector DML

-This page describes CRUD operations on vectors.
+This page outlines the CRUD operations (Create, Read, Update, Delete) for vectors in a database.

-## Create and insert vector into a table
+## Create and Insert a Vector into a Table

+To insert vectors into a table:

 ```sql
 INSERT INTO items (